jordi-bird/marcus-shop/README.md

 ## 🛠️ Development

+General Infraestructure Diagram

 <img src="assets/infrastructure.png" alt="Infrastructure" width="800"/>

 ### 🔙 Backend

 Built with Ruby on Rails and GraphQL.
+Manages the product data to retrieve the structured information considering the 4-level entity hierarchy, the parent-child relations between parts and rules attached to options (either the option is source or target).
+It also manages Create, Update & Delete operations to craft the products to be chosen.

 **Components**:
 - Models